-As of the last quarter of 2019, Facebook has more than 2.7 billion monthly active users.
-It is clearly THE most popular social networking site in the world.
+As of the last quarter of 2019, Facebook has more than 2.7 billion monthly Facebook users.
+With this number of active users, it is clearly THE most popular social networking site in the world.
 Be it for professional or personal use, the social media channel is widely accepted by a wide range of demographics in the consumer market.

 The above graph should give your business a strong reason to run a Facebook ad and expand your brand’s reach.

 Understanding how to leverage Facebook ads effectively is now more important than ever.
-Since it is a part of almost every successful social media strategy, it is vital to know how your posts can be seen by the right consumers at the right time.
+Since it is a part of almost every successful social media marketing strategy, it is vital to know how your Facebook page’s posts can be seen by the ideal audience at the right time.

-While the platform gives businesses the opportunity to reach a mass audience, almost 62% of marketers say the channel is simply ‘pay to play’, and ends up actually missing their target market.
+While the platform gives businesses the opportunity to reach a mass audience, almost 62% of marketers say the channel is simply ‘pay to play’ or in other words, do online advertising, and end up actually missing their target audience.

 Do we agree?
 Absolutely not.

 Here’s strong proof that Facebook ads work when executed properly.
-A campaign that we ran recently generated $103,510 gross sales for the business in just 8 months.
+A Facebook ad campaign that we ran recently generated $103,510 gross sales for the business in just 8 months.

 The first thing that is most likely to come to your mind upon seeing the above graph is that we had a big advertising budget.
-And that’s what made the campaign work.
+And that’s what made the Facebook ad campaign work.

-Since we had different ad campaigns for different segments of the target market, the results weren’t so surprising.
+Since we had different ad campaigns with targeting options for different segments of the target market, the results weren’t so surprising.

-What worked for us that we focused on understanding our ideal customer.
+What worked for us that we focused on understanding our ideal audience.
 The more we knew about them, the easier it got to launch the right campaign.

 In order to increase the chances of getting a higher return on your investment, always know where your customer comes from, what they engage with the most and what triggered their purchase.

-Apart from the general demographics, aim at designing campaigns that offer micro and macro conversions based on where the customer is in the sales cycle.
+Apart from the general demographics, your campaign objective should be to create ads that offer micro and macro conversions based on where the customer is in the sales cycle.

-This results in a higher growth slash engagement rate on the campaigns.
+This results in a higher growth, engagement rate and click-through rate (CTR) on the campaigns.
 These campaigns might just be about boosting a post your customers are engaging with the most — or about simply promoting your page in their circles.

 Simply put, the answer to do Facebook ads work or not, is a resounding YES.

-However, before we dig into the different type of Facebook ads that your business should experiment with, let’s first understand…
+However, before we dig into the different types of Facebook ads and the various ad formats that your business should experiment with, let’s first understand…

 How Do Facebook Ads Work?